 Item Description Description The description of the calc method.
 Optional.
 This can be used to describe the purpose of the calc method and explain when it should be used.
 Users can see the descriptions when they select calc methods, so it is a good idea to define a description.
 Group The group that the calc method belongs to.
 Optional.
 Calc method groups can be used in calc method controls, to specify a group of calc methods that are allowed to be used for insertion or overwriting at a particular location.
 If a group is specified, then any calc method that belongs to the group can be inserted or used to overwrite at that location.
 To define a new group, type the group name into the Group field.
 To assign the calc method to an existing group, select the group name from the drop-down list.
 When assigning a calc method to an existing group, it is best to select the group name instead of typing it, to eliminate the possibility of typing errors.
 If you change the group for an existing calc method, this may impact where the calc method can be inserted or used to overwrite, if the group name is being used for calc method controls.
+Variables Use Data Source Specifies whether calc method variables are defined using a CalcMethodVariables data source in the spreadsheet.
+If enabled, then when the calc method is inserted, Axiom Software checks for the presence of a CalcMethodVariables data source with a matching sheet name and calc method name.
+For example, if the calc method library is for sheet Budget and the calc method is named Insert Only, then Axiom Software looks for the following tag: [CalcMethodVariables; Budget; Insert Only].
+If a matching data source is found, then it is used to present calc method variables to the user.
+If it is not found, then the calc method is inserted without variables.
+For more information, see Defining calc method variables using a CalcMethodVariables data source.
+If disabled, then calc method variables can be defined within the calc method properties, using the Calc Method Variables section at the bottom of the dialog.

-Variable properties
+Calc Method Variable properties